The Home Show

 Minneapolis Home & Remodeling Show

-The Minneapolis Home & Remodeling Show, which is at the US Bank Stadium, was new to the home show circuit in 2017 and hosted almost 30,000 visitors in its first season.
+The Minneapolis Home & Remodeling Show, which is at the US Bank Stadium, is the first major show of the year and your first opportunity to start planning your project for 2020.
 Get inspired and get started with tons of inspiration and helpful tips to take your home from what you thought was good enough to fantastic.
 During the three-day show, you can shop, compare and save with hundreds of experts in remodeling your kitchen and bath, décor, flooring and more.

 Minneapolis Home & Garden Show